May 12, 2017

 We’re due for a new workplace model where the needs of both working parents is recognised, and the needs of women are prioritised in the design of the workplace.
 There is lots of work to be done.
 Let’s hope in 5 years time, we’ll be writing a very different article.

-Tungl (changed from Technically Compatible in 2019) offers a testing and assessment platform specifically designed to assist hiring managers remove bias from their recruitment process.
+ShowTech (changed from Technically Compatible/Tungl in 2019) offers a testing and assessment platform specifically designed to assist hiring managers remove bias from their recruitment process.
 Our anonymised test results allow you to effectively shortlist the best possible applicants, completely eliminating any partiality towards race, gender, education, or age.
 To find out more about how our platform can help improve your tech recruitment process, please feel free to contact us.